Boundless Oceans, Vast Skies: Background

+Release

+The song has been also translated as "Under a Vast Sky", "Ocean Wide Sky High", "Vast Seas, Clear Skies", and "Clear Skies, Vast Ocean".
+Beyond recorded a Japanese version, "Haruka naru yume ni ~Far away~" (遥かなる夢に 〜Far away〜).

+Covers

 In the 2003 Hong Kong movie Truth or Dare: 6th Floor Rear Flat, the song was performed live by Teresa Carpio, where it was interpreted as the sacrifice a mother had made for her son.

 In 2010, Cai Xiuqing (蔡岫勍) performed the song for China's Got Talent, earning her third place.
 In 2012, Hong Kong a cappella group Metro Vocal Group released a cover on their album No Borders.